Undergraduate Summer Research Awards

 Departmental Deadline: Friday, March 16, 2018 - 12 p.m.

-Supervisor must be in the Department of Physiology
+Supervisor must be in the Department of Physiology and each student receiving stipend support should have a minimum B+ average.

 In accordance with its mandate and with the aim to foster advanced research experiences for undergraduate students at the University of Toronto, an Undergraduate Research Opportunity Program (UROP) was established in 1973.